lorint/brick/v1.0/README.md

 [railsdevs](https://github.com/joemasilotti/railsdevs.com) / etc project and things will just **WORK**!
 Might want to set up an initializer that points things to their own path by using `::Brick.path_prefix = 'admin'`.

-When used with really old versions of Rails, 4.x and older, Brick automatically applies various compatibility patches so it will run under much newer versions of Ruby than would normally be allowed.
+When used with _really_ old versions of Rails, 4.x and older, Brick automatically applies various compatibility patches so it will run under _much_ newer versions of Ruby than would normally be allowed -- generally Ruby 2.7.8 can work just fine with apps on Rails 3.1 up to 7.1!
+It's all due to the various patches put in place as the gem starts up.
 This makes it easier to test the broad range of supported versions of ActiveRecord without the headaches of having to use older versions of Ruby.

+When using those early versions of Rails, in version 3.1 if you get the error `"time_zone.rb:270: circular argument reference - now (SyntaxError)"` then add this at the very top of your `application.rb` file:

+    require 'brick'

-If you're using Ruby 2.7.8 then any Rails from 4.0 up to 7.1 will work, all due to these various patches put in place as the gem starts up.
-If you get string frozen errors with older versions then move back to using Ruby 2.6.10, and if you get the error "undefined method 'new' for BigDecimal:Class (NoMethodError)" then try adding this as the last line in boot.rb:
+And if you get string frozen errors then try moving back to Ruby 2.6.10.
+If you get the error `"undefined method 'new' for BigDecimal:Class (NoMethodError)"` then try adding this as the last line in boot.rb:

     require 'brick/compatibility'